 Directed by Jeremy Saulnier

-The quiet life of a beach bum is upended by dreadful news.
-He sets off for his childhood home to carry out an act of vengeance but proves an inept assassin and finds himself in a brutal fight to protect his estranged family.
+When the quiet life of a beach bum is upended by dreadful news, he sets off for his childhood home to carry out an act of vengeance.

 See more films

 Jeremy Saulnier’s sophomore feature (following in the footsteps of his underrated dark comedy, Murder Party) is a film that manages to smartly subvert and reinforce the conventions of the revenge fantasy movie.
 Supporting the old adage, violence begets violence, Blue Ruin is a film that explores the cost of revenge for both those seeking bloody retribution and the people who ultimately suffer its consequences.

 The film opens on Dwight, a homeless man eking out an existence by breaking into empty homes to take a much needed bath and scouring dumpsters for discarded fast food.
 He’s all hair and sad, wide eyes - a shell of a human being haunted and twisted by past events.
 When his traumatic past is reawakened this bearded outsider returns home seeking vengeance on those responsible, yet he proves ill-equipped to mete out the justice he seeks.